manomintis/adonis-api-resources/README.md

 ...
 ```

-You may also use arrays of models, with resources:
+You may also use arrays of models with resources:

 ```typescript
 return new UserResource(users).refine()